 Colour grading and toning provides a look similar to the many social media images found on instagram and elsewhere.
 This is not the same as applying a filter as you would in Instagram but a process that can be tailored to your specification and unique to a particular image or set of images.
 A few example options to colour grade and stylise images the non graded image is top left.

-Examples of natural light staff portraits taken for corporate and private clients in London and locally within Surrey.
+Examples of natural light (or ‘available daylight’ a more accurate description) corporate staff portraits and portraits for private clients in London and locally within Surrey.
 Shooting with only the available light can be difficult to master.
 There are many considerations to account for such as time of day, light direction, reflected colours, background, choice of lens, iso and shutter speed /aperture.

 The beauty of working with only the available light without adding supplementary lighting, is the ability to setup quickly with minimal and lightweight equipment which is always good if you have to haul gear up stairs or a long way from a parked car.
 More importantly it allows you to focus on the subject, is less distracting and intimidating for the subject and is very flattering if the ratio of shadow to highlight is balanced well.

 ACC Aviation recently launched an excellent new website.
 I was fortunate to be asked to take the corporate portraits of their staff which feature on the new website.
 Taken over 3 days at ACC Aviation’s new HQ the results are lively and fun and reflect well the very friendly staff.

 The brief was to capture a spontaneous and natural shot of each member of staff member including the senior management.
 Simple lighting and dark background.